fraxiinus/ReplayBook/README.md

 **What is 'instance.tmp'?**

 That is the file created by ROFL-Player to pass information from attempts to open new instances.
-It is not important and can be deleted
+It is not important and can be deleted.

 **Will this get me banned?**